UDT-ITF/website/source/api/index.md

 ## 3 Text Information API

 ### 3.1 Abstract
-This section describes an API to request technical information about text REsources and Versions via a standard HTTP request.
-The ITF Text Infoirmation API specifies a web service that returns JSON data in response to a standard HTTP or HTTPS request.
+This section describes an API to request technical information about text Resources and Versions via a standard HTTP request.
+The ITF Text Information API specifies a web service that returns JSON data in response to a standard HTTP or HTTPS request.
 The URL can specify:
 - The Resource or Version that is the target of the request
 - The type of information that is requested